Apr 29, 2022

 As we have noted from the start, this is just a simplified architecture diagram for web application that gives a general idea of what a web app consists of.

 Depending on the specifics of each app, the distribution of tasks between frontend and backend may vary.
 For instance, in some cases, it makes sense to move part of the business logic to the client to reach a certain speed and usability goals.
-In other cases, the key components of a web application architecture morph into a very complex multi-component structure to address important technical requirements or business goals.
+In other cases, the key components of a web application architecture morph into a complex structure to address important technical requirements or business goals.

 In the next part of this post, we talk about the modern types of web app architecture and describe how they work and differ from each other.